 1. Save At Least 50% Of Your Time

-We have highlighted that Polyjet printing is fast, and the prototype is ready to use as soon as it’s off the printer.
+We have highlighted that Polyjet printing is fast, and the prototype is ready to use as soon as it comes off the printer.
 Hybrid printing also means that you can print several objects on one print run or combine several materials into one prototype.

-This translates into more time to design, test, and perfect the prototype.
-Therefore, leads to a quicker route to full-scale manufacturing and marketing.
+This translates into more time for designing, testing, and perfecting the prototype.
+Therefore, leading to a faster route to full-scale manufacturing and marketing.

 2. Realistic Models for Medical Applications